 In this he had, or believed he had, the support of Dr. Fubini, who pointed out that none of the many committees formed over the past two years had recommended a new search system although each had been exposed to CIA arguments favoring such a development.
 Fubini had an additional reservation: it seemed to him that the great uncertainty of the CIA proposal was the lack of any assurance that the "very high speed film flow through the proposed FULCRUM system" was attainable.
 He also pointed out that proceeding toward a new broad-coverage system was unwise so long as the reasons for variable performance in CORONA remained unknown.
 (The Purcell committee had suggested that neither optical nor mechanical features of CORONA could entirely explain this variability, and subsequent experience with the system supported the contention that its resolution was, within wide limits, very nearly unpredictable.)
+106 very high resolution surveillance system that had evolved from GAMBIT, urging that a search system had priority.

 McCone did not agree with Fubini.
 He was convinced of the need for a new search system and wanted to proceed immediately to development.
-Indeed, at one point during the several meetings of late June, he objected firmly to the commitment of funds to GAMBIT-CUBED, the very high resolution surveillance system that had evolved from GAMBIT, urging that a search system had priority.
+Indeed, at one point during the several meetings of late June, he objected firmly to the commitment of funds to GAMBIT-CUBED, the

-McMillan attempted to head off any fait accompli by forcing McNamara's attention to the matter.
+McNamara's attention to the matter.
 With Fubini's support and Vance's approval, he submitted a McNamara-to-McCone memorandum for signature, but in the end it was signed out by Vance.
 Though the main play failed it did tend to put matters into better perspective.
 Vance temporized, suggesting that CIA be authorized to do only those tests needed to establish FULCRUM feasibility while DNRO concurrently did comparative studies.
 By January 1965, he said, a determination of development desirability and a system selection should be possible.
 He added, "At that time we can discuss the assignment of responsibilities for development and operational employment."

 Wheelon either did not await DOD action or, more probably, had advance notice of Vance's intentions.
 On 9 July, before Vance's letter could reach McCone, he sent to McMillan an outline of "the various tasks for which we require immediate NRO funding."
-The total was
+The total was \$5.350 million, of which the Agency planned to provide \$850,000.
 Wheelon's task description took in rather more than feasibility studies, including also spacecraft, booster, and "assembly, integration, and checkout" contracts.
-Subsequently -- by one day -- a detailed cost sheet on the first year of FULCRUM arrived at the NRO; it included a figure of the first year of FULCRUM arrived at the NRO; it included earlier identified as an immediate requirement.
-Of this total, only was to go for camera development; among other lots, was specified for initial investment in the modification of a launching facility.
+108 Subsequently -- by one day -- a detailed cost sheet on the first year of FULCRUM arrived at the NRO; it included a figure of \$54.3 million in Fiscal 1965 money additional to the \$4.5 earlier identified as an immediate requirement.
+Of this total, only \$18.8 million was to go for camera development; among other lots, \$4 million was specified for initial investment in the modification of a launching facility.